India – Stok Kangri

 Important to have above 5000m peak climbing experiences.
 While Stok Kangri is an ideal first foray into 6000ers peak climbing for those who have not climbed a peak beyond 5000m, the climb is tough.
 The approach trek to the base camp is at above 3500m with high pass and river crossing.
 You will be trekking at above 3500m in undulating mountain terrain with a personal backpack load of 5-6kg for 8 to 10 hours each day to the base camp .
 For summit day, be prepared to trek for 12 – 16 hours starting at midnight and in extreme cold temperature of -10°C to -15°C. The trek to the summit involves glacier crossing, scree slopes and ice and snow terrain at above 5000m.
 You will need to scramble up a ridge at the last part to the summit.
 Crampons, double or mountaineering boots and rope up may be required.

 Equipment and Gear

-You can wear a lightweight base layer or a quick dry t-shirt and long trekking pants for the approaching trek.
-A water and wind proof outershell is essential to protect from the weather elements.
-When at the base camp and after sundown a basic layer of thermal, fleece and down jacket are needed to keep warm.
-For the summit attempt, you'll need the basic 3 layers, a down jacket, water and wind proof pants and gloves.
+You can wear a lightweight base layer or a quick dry t-shirt and long trekking pants for the approach trek.
+An outer shell is essential to protect from the weather elements.
+When at the campsites and after sundown, a basic layer of thermal, fleece jacket and down jacket are needed to keep warm.
+For the summit attempt, you will need the basic 3 layers, a down jacket, water and wind proof pants and gloves.
 A down sleeping bag is also needed and provided.

-You will need the following equipment for the summit attempt:
+The following climbing equipment are/may be required and provided for the summit attempt:

 - Climbing harness